logdna/logdna-agent-v2/docs/INTERNAL_METRICS.md

 ## Metrics in log messages

 The agent also publishes its internal metrics every minute as a log line.
-This was useful in older versions for observability, but it's now deprecated in favor of Prometheus support.
+This was useful in older versions for observability.

+Prometheus metrics provide further detail and granularity than log messages.
 If you want to continue using these log line metrics, you should consider that there has been the following changes in version 3.3 and above of the agent:

 - Counters such as `"fs.events"`, `"ingest.requests"` and `"ingest.requests_size"`, etc are now monotonically